3dem/relion-documents/source/STA_tutorial/Refine3DIni.rst

 and keep the defaults for the remaining options.

-We found that setting a large mask diameter of 500A (remember the HIV capsid hexamers are 75A apart) in the first :jobtype:`3D auto-refine` job at bin 6 helps to obtain a better map that will then be further refined with a smaller mask of diameter 230A, likely due to including more information for the first alignment at low resolution, when the uncertainty in the orientations is the highest.
+Note that the box size at bin 6 is 96 x 8.1Å = 777.6Å, so setting a large mask diameter of 500Å (remember the HIV capsid hexamers are 75Å apart) in the first :jobtype:`3D auto-refine` job at bin 6 allows us to use more information in the low-resolution images to obtain a first round of particle alignments and a map that will then be further refined with a smaller mask of diameter 230Å and a smaller binning factor (i.e. higher resolution).

 On the :guitab:`Auto-sampling` tab, one can usually keep the defaults.
 Note that the orientational sampling rates on the :guitab:`Auto-sampling` tab will only be used in the first few iterations, from there on the algorithm will automatically increase the angular sampling rates until convergence.